oseahumhen/customer-entertainer-decider/README.md

    ```
    python app.py
    ```
-   Running with any parameters assumes that a customers.txt file exists in project root and uses default maximum travel distance and coordinates defined in source code.
+   Running without any parameters assumes that a customers.txt file exists in project root and uses default maximum travel distance and coordinates defined in source code.
+   Output file will also be saved to project root.

    Application can be run with parameters.
-To see help menu run `python app.py -h`.
+To see help menu, run `python app.py -h`.
 Help menu is as seen below:
    ```
    python app.py -h
    usage: app.py [-h] [--customer_data_file CUSTOMER_DATA_FILE]